 - High-quality mic and speakers

 Once you’ve got the right set-up, you’ll be ready for a grand presentation.
-But without this, you may find yourself lost in the crowd.

 Many trade show booths follow the same pattern and can cause attendees eyes to glaze right over your booth.
 Give visitors something they can play with and enjoy.